Nuremberg Code: Background

 The origin of the Code began in pre–World War II German politics, particularly during the 1930s and 1940s.
 Starting in the mid-1920s, German physicians, usually proponents of racial hygiene, were accused by the public and the medical society of unethical medical practices.
 The use of racial hygiene was supported by the German government in order to promote an Aryan race.
 Racial hygiene extremists merged with National Socialism to promote the use of biology to accomplish their goals of racial purity, a core concept in the Nationalist ideology.
-Physicians were attracted to the scientific ideology and aided in the establishment of National Socialist Physicians' League in 1929 to "purify the German medical community of 'Jewish Bolshevism'."
+Physicians were attracted to the scientific ideology and aided in the establishment of the National Socialist Physicians' League in 1929 to "purify the German medical community of 'Jewish Bolshevism'."
 Criticism was becoming prevalent; Alfons Stauder, member of the Reich Health Office, claimed that the "dubious experiments have no therapeutic purpose", and Fredrich von Muller, physician and the president of the Deutsche Akademie, joined the criticism.

 In response to the criticism of unethical human experimentation, the Weimar Republic (Germany's government from 1919 to 1933) issued "Guidelines for New Therapy and Human Experimentation".
-The guidelines were based on beneficence and non-maleficence, but also stressed legal doctrine of informed consent.
+The guidelines were based on beneficence and non-maleficence, but also stressed the legal doctrine of informed consent.
 The guidelines clearly distinguished the difference between therapeutic and non-therapeutic research.
 For therapeutic purposes, the guidelines allowed administration without consent only in dire situations, but for non-therapeutic purposes any administration without consent was strictly forbidden.
 However, the guidelines from Weimar were negated by Adolf Hitler.
-By 1942, the Nazi party included more than 38,000 German physicians, who helped carry out medical programs such as the Sterilization Law.
+By 1942, the Nazi party included more than 38,000 German physicians, who helped carry out medical programs such as the Law for the Prevention of Hereditarily Diseased Offspring.